A warm welcome for visitors to Sarajevo

 2. Beautiful Countryside

 Sarajevo is surrounded by beautiful mountain scenery.
 Take the cable car up to the top of Mount Trebević for stunning panoramic views over the city.
-Sarajevo was famously the host city for the 1984 Winter Olympics, and there are two popular ski resorts within a short drive of the city: Jahorina and Bjelašnica, also known as Babin Do.
-Stay at the alcohol-free Hotel Han Bjelašnica.
-It’s easy to hire equipment locally and the resort has recently been updated with new ski lifts and snow cannon.
+Sarajevo was famously the host city for the 1984 Winter Olympics, and there are two popular ski resorts within a short drive of the city: Jahorina and Bjelašnica (also known as Babin Do).
+The alcohol-free Hotel Han Bjelašnica has recently been updated with new ski lifts and snow cannons and it’s easy to hire equipment locally.
 In summer, the mountains are perfect for hiking or mountain biking.
-If you want to travel further afield, one of the best ways to view the countryside, with its green rolling hills and clear rivers, is to take the train for the two-hour journey to Mostar.
+If you want to travel further and discover the green hills and clear rivers of the countryside, the 2-hour train ride to Mostar is perfect.

 3. Rich Ottoman Heritage